 Hi,

-If mobile allowance (fixed) send to employee at the time of Salary disbursement, then it comes under ESIC as gross salary increase due to Allowance inclusion.
-If it is not considered under gross salary then it can be pay separately to employee account?
+If a mobile allowance (fixed) is sent to the employee at the time of salary disbursement, then it comes under ESIC as gross salary increase due to allowance inclusion.
+If it is not considered under gross salary, then can it be paid separately to the employee's account?
 Please confirm.

 From India, Kolkata